citapress/citapress/content/books/dolores-scenes-from-a-womans-life/index.md

 >
 > So I returned to the cottage for recovery… Yes, recovery!
 Oh, sad humanity! would it not have been better that I had died?
 But such is human nature; we all desire to live, the miserable as well as the happy… Yes, Pedro, while I gained strength and succeeded in preserving a miserable existence, my poor aunt died of terror, apprehension, and anxiety on my account.
 A violent fever set in, and at the end of two days she succumbed to it, without the knowledge of anyone, but beset by the remembrance, and continually calling for me.
 You may perhaps think it unnatural that I can tranquilly relate the death of one who loved me so sincerely and affectionately.
 I do not know how to answer you; I do not know myself.
 It appears to me that I have lost all sensibility.
 I never shed tears; the fountain is dried up; I do not complain nor am I moved by anything that occurs.
 I desire death, anxiously desire it, but I dare not seek, and strive to avoid it.
 >
 > My mind is a chaos, my existence a horrible nightmare.
-Send me some books, I beg you.I wish to feed my soul with beautiful thoughts.
-I would live with the dead, and converse with them………………….
+Send me some books, I beg you.
+I wish to feed my soul with beautiful thoughts.
+I would live with the dead, and converse with them…………………

 ***